KBDStudios/Fui-Texture-Swapper/README.md

 3. Double-click to run!

 🛡️ **Note on Windows "Unknown Publisher" Warning:**
-Because this is an independently developed freeware tool, the executable is not signed with a pricey commercial Microsoft certificate.
+Because this is an independently developed freeware tool, the executable is not signed with a commercial Microsoft certificate.
 When you first run the program, Windows SmartScreen might show a blue "Windows protected your PC" popup.
 Don't worry!
 To bypass this, simply click **More info**, and then click **Run anyway**.

 ### Option 2: Running from Source
 For developers or users running the raw Python script: